IVSoftware/VariableSubitemsPOC/README.md

     public event PropertyChangedEventHandler?
 PropertyChanged;
 }
 ```
+___

 **Main Page**

-In the screenshow shown, the top level collection view isn't showing `TaskItem` objects or `DetailItem` object directly.
-For demonstration purposes, the main view consiste of 7 `Card` objects representing today, tomorrow, and the other five days in the week to come.
-When the view is refreshed by some event (in this case on `Appearing`) each Card item issues a query to retrieve task items from the dictionary that occur any time during the day represented by the card.
+In the screenshot shown above, the top level collection view isn't showing `TaskItem` or `DetailItem` objects directly.
+For demonstration purposes, the main view consists of seven `Card` objects representing today, tomorrow, and the other five days in the week to come.

 ```
 class Card : INotifyPropertyChanged